What Is the Ideal Duration of the Employee Onboarding Period?

-Once your new hire has signed their offer letter, you know that both you and them are committed to this new employee/employer relationship, and that’s your cue to begin the first stage of employee onboarding, which is actually called pre-boarding.
+Once your new hire has signed their offer letter, you know that both you and them are committed to this new employee/employer relationship.
+That is your cue to begin the first stage of the employee onboarding process, which is actually called pre-boarding.

-The duration of the pre-boarding process can vary since it depends on when the new hire signs the letter.
-This can be anywhere from a one-month to a three-month notice period, but it’s important to mention that the longer this period lasts for, the easier it is to lose momentum and the interest of your new employee.
+The duration of the pre-boarding process can vary since it depends on when the new hires sign the letter.
+This can be anywhere from a one-month to a three-month notice period, but it's important to mention that the longer this period lasts, the easier it is to lose momentum and the interest of your new employees.

-You never want to rush (it’s one of the golden rules of onboarding), but you also don’t want to drag this initial stage for too long.
-It’s all about finding the perfect balance.
+You never want to rush (it's one of the golden rules of an effective onboarding process), but you also don't want to drag this initial stage for too long.
+It's all about finding the perfect balance.

 ❏ Send a welcome email to your new hire, including all the relevant information about their first day (time, location, dress code, schedule, and more)